zlorf/django-synchro/README.rst

 ----------

 :Author: Jacek Tomaszewski
-:Thanks: to my fiancee for text correction
+:Thanks: to my wife for text correction